A 22 inch monitor for gamers

 The device and the 2 ms response time it delivers is faster than nowadays’ monitors and its existence is all the more appreciated by people who love to see such superb speed on this type of product.
 However this is not exactly what the BenQ RL2240H perceives as its strongest feature.
 No, the award for that accomplishment goes to the dedicated RTS mode and the bunch of scaling options.

-The weight of the RL2240H was no reason for us to get anxious about during our analysis, because we thought the monitor was an excellent contender in the category of most light manufactured up until now.
+The weight of the RL2240H was no reason for us to get anxious about during our testing phase, because we thought the monitor was an excellent contender in the category of most light manufactured up until now.
 A bit of knocking didn’t result in the product falling and breaking and when we carried it around the house it felt very light in our hands.
 But we don’t expect consumers will carry it that often, because we live, after all, in a world of connected gaming that doesn’t require leaving one’s floor or couch.

 LED backlight technology